The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 Getting to beautiful Lake Como without a car is easy!
 You can either take the train or the bus.
 The quickest option is the high-speed, direct train – tickets are cheap, too!
 This guide details the best way to get to Lake Como via train, as well as what to do and see once you arrive!

 You should plan for your day trip to Lake Como from Milan to take up an entire day.
-If you take this popular guided tour, you can expect it to last about 9 hours.
-But if you take a self-guided trip, you should plan to take one of the first trains from Milan to Lake Como (around 7 or 8 am) and take one of the last trains back (around 8 or 9 pm).
+If you take a self-guided trip, you should plan to take one of the first trains from Milan to Lake Como (around 7 or 8 am) and take one of the last trains back (around 8 or 9 pm).
 It’s going to be a long day (about 12-14 hours), but I promise, it’s worth it!
 Of course, you can decide when you want to leave/return (trains run all day long), so your day trip can be shorter.
 But there’s so much to see and experience in Lake Como, you’ll want to relish every last hour that you can!

 Yes, it is 100% worth going to Lake Como from Milan.
 Taking a day trip from Milan is super easy, and you’ll never regret spending a day on the sparkling shores of Italy’s third largest lake.
 This place – with its soaring mountains, picturesque towns, local wines, lovely restaurants, and opulent villas and gardens – is absolutely enchanting!
 Read on for details on how to take a day trip to Lake Como from Milan.